DevOpsWithDheeraj/AWS-Basics-to-Advanced/AWS-Management-and-Governance-Services/README.md

 ### 💡 **Example:**

-You set a Config Rule: “S3 buckets must not be public.”
+You set a Config Rule: “S3 buckets must not be public.” <br>
 → If someone makes a bucket public, AWS Config marks it as **non-compliant** and can automatically **remove public access** or **notify via SNS**.

 ---